 Step 2: Gather Medical Evidence Needed to Support Your Higher VA Disability Rating

 We cannot stress enough how important it is to submit proper medical evidence to the VA supporting your reconsideration request.
-All your medical evidence should be straightforward, material, relevant, competent and credible.
+All your medical evidence should be clear, material, relevant, competent, and credible.
 You should present it so the VA can readily assess your condition and how it affects you every day.
 Your doctor is the best person to effectively relay this information.
 However, you can always check with the VA to ensure they have all medical paperwork needed for your reconsideration request.

 Step 3: Complete and Submit a Veteran’s Supplemental Claim for Compensation Form to Request a Higher VA Disability Rating